Chinese Province Offers the Ultimate Experience

 Tables are almost always round and the main host or most important guest will usually sit facing the door.
 Their most valued guests will sit at their right and left respectively, the second most important host will often sit opposite the main host.
 After that, the order becomes more fluid.
 It's worth noting that these rules are not always followed and are certainly not compulsory, but it's a nice gesture to wait for your host to seat you, or wait until they sit, before choosing your spot.

 This aspect of table life is probably the most tricky.
 Meals can get pretty loud and boisterous in China!
 Expectations and behaviours vary from place to place and of course are changing as fast as China itself.
-Firstly, if you are female you can often fairly easily excuse yourself from any drinking you don't feel comfortable with.
-Also, if you don't drink outright, for religious or personal reasons, or you are driving, the Chinese are usually very understanding about it and won't pressure you.
-The difficulties can come with the middle ground.
+Firstly, it is true that if you are female you can often fairly easily excuse yourself from any drinking you don't feel comfortable with.
+Also, if you don't drink outright, for religious or personal reasons, or you are driving, the Chinese are usually pretty understanding about it and won't pressure you if you state kindly that you are not drinking alcohol.
+The tricky part can come with the middle ground.

 Drinking can form the basis for excellent hospitality, camaraderie and building of business relationships in China.
 You will rarely see anyone at a meal sipping their drink at their own pace as Westerners tend to do.
 Emptying your glass too quickly or drinking alone could show either you don't want to drink with the others, or it can embarrass your host, appearing as if they have not topped up your drink quickly enough.
 Conversely, drinking slowly can leave you with a full glass while others have an empty one, showing perhaps you don't think the drink is good, or you don't want to socialize with them.

 Where you can really win fans in China is by standing or going over to toast hosts and guests.
 It's a sure sign of welcome if you're on the receiving end, and a great way to show your respect if you do so.
 You should follow the person's lead for how much to drink: if they sip, sip, if they empty their glass they may expect you to do so as well (again, don't feel pressured to empty your glass if you don't want to).
-Part of the intricate social dance is to make sure no one is left out, so if you see two people toast, you may notice straight after their complimentary party members (eg. if a woman toasted you, their husband may follow by toasting your partner) will offer a toast.
+Part of the intricate social dance is to make sure no one is left out, so if you see two people toast, you may notice straight after that their complementary party members (eg. if one person toasted you, their partner may follow by toasting your partner) will offer a toast.

 If you can use them, great!
 And expect everyone to compliment you on your skills.
 If you want to come across as particularly classy, try to hold your chopsticks as much towards the top as possible.
 If you can't use them, have no fear.
 You will often be offered cutlery, or if there is none available you can easily get along with a Chinese porcelain spoon.